EretHaava/pands-problem-sheet/README.md

 However, the formula to calculate your BMI was always same: bmi = weight / height**2
 Pay attention that in the weekly task, we were asked to enter the weight in kg and the height in cm!!!
-Therefore, you you have to options:
+Therefore, you have to options:
-1) convert cm into meters and then continue or
+1) convert cm into meters and then continue, or
 2) change the formula a bit: bmi = weight/(height/100)**2
 Both do exactly the same job.

 I also used Pythons built-in function round() here, because BMI like 21,753135271392187 didn't look very neat.
 Full number looked much better.

-I added in an extra bit to inform the user is he/she underweight, normal weight, overweight or obese.
+I added in an extra bit to inform the user if he/she is underweight, normal weight, overweight or obese.
 Good to know...
-Should I worry and start moving now or I can be lazy on a couch another while.
+Should you worry and start moving now or you can be lazy on a couch another while.